This job is sometimes referred to as:

-Plasterers apply plaster or cement to the inside and outside of buildings.
+Plasterers apply plaster or other materials to the inside and outside of buildings.
 They usually specialise as either an interior or exterior plasterer.

 Contact usCall us on 0800 222 733

-Pay for plasterers varies depending on their employer and level of experience.
+Pay for plasterers varies depending on their employer, location and level of experience.

 - Apprentice plasterers may start on the minimum training wage or the minimum wage.
 Their rate will go up as they gain experience and unit standards.

 - Inexperienced plasterers without a qualification may start on minimum wage or a little more.

 - After a year or two, plasterers can expect to earn between $15 and $18 an hour.